 Everybody wants cheaper car insurance, but how do you actually find it?

 Before you start searching for a bargain-basement policy, remember that sometimes focusing solely on the lowest insurance rates is a mistake.
 Cutting costs does not make sense if you're also shortchanging quality, or doing without the coverage you need.

 However, with a little research, you should be able to find cheaper auto insurance without sacrificing important coverage amounts.

 Sometimes, you'll get the best deal with your current car insurance company.
 But in many other cases, the road to the cheapest car insurance policy will take you elsewhere.

 Comparison shopping can help you uncover cheap car insurance companies and auto insurance discounts.
-How often should you search for lower premiums?
+How often should you compare car insurance quotes to find the lowest premiums?
 Experts generally suggest looking around at least once a year -- but certainly at these times, when your rates are most likely to change dramatically:

 Your insurance company may offer more affordable car insurance rates if you purchase both your home insurance and auto insurance policies from the same provider.

 Simply raising your deductible from $250 to $500 can lower the collision or comprehensive portion of your premium by about 20 percent, according to the Insurance Information Institute.

 Remember, though, that a higher deductible means more money out of your pocket in the event of a claim.
 Cheap insurance can become expensive fast if you have to pay your deductible with a high-interest credit card.
 (See "How much can I save by raising deductibles.")

-Talk to your agent about all auto insurance discounts that are available and find out if you qualify for any of them.
+Talk to your agent about all auto insurance discounts that are available and find out if you qualify for any of them, chances are you do.

 If you're shopping for new wheels, your choice of automobile can play a big role in getting lower insurance rates.
 Cars that cost less to repair or replace generally receive lower premiums.